A survey on independence-based Markov networks learning: Analysis and open problems

-At this point, it is clear that the most important problem of independence-based algorithms for learning the structure of Markov networks is the problem of quality, when statistical independence tests are not reliable.
-Such problem is not tackled by GSMN, GSIMN, DGSIMN and PFMN.
-This is very important because in real world domains it is not possible to know if tests are reliable.
+The most important problem of independence-based algorithms for learning the structure of Markov networks is the problem of quality when statistical independence tests are not reliable.
+Such a problem is not tackled by either GSMN, GSIMN, DGSIMN or PFMN.
 The only approach presented for improving the quality under uncertainty of tests outcomes is the argumentative independence test.
-Experimental results using this approach show significant improvements in the accuracy of the standard independence tests, but exact algorithms presented have an exponential cost, and the approximate algorithm proposed, still improving the quality, make a drastic approximation that does not provide theoretical guarantees.
+Experimental results using this approach show significant improvements over the accuracy of the standard independence tests, but exact algorithms presented, while improving quality by $13\%$ have an exponential cost, and the approximate algorithm proposed make a drastic approximation that does not provide theoretical guarantees, still producing quality improvements, up to $9\%$.

-In summary, the advantages of independence-based algorithms for learning Markov networks are overshadowed by the low quality of independence tests when data is scarce, so independence-based algorithms are not currently taken into account in practice for learning Markov networks.
-However, there are many important advantages of this approach that motivate further work in this area.
-First, independence-based algorithms are sound and efficient.
-Second, data availability is growing increasingly with the time.
-Third, there are several open problems (enumerated in the next section) whose solutions could result in significant improvements in the quality of this technology.
+In summary, the advantages of independence-based algorithms for learning Markov networks are overshadowed by the low quality of learned structures when data is scarce, or equivalently, when the underlying network is highly connected.
+This is why independence-based algorithms are not currently implemented in practice for learning Markov networks.
+However, this approach presents important advantages that motivate further work in this area.
+First, independence-based algorithms are sound (under assumptions) and efficient.
+Second, data availability is growing increasingly with time.
+Third, there are several promising open problems (enumerated in the next section) whose solutions are expected to result in improvements in the quality of structures produced by this technology.

-\subsection{Open problems}
+\subsection{Open Problems}

-Following the analysis of last section, this work concludes by discussing a series of open problems that remain in the area, and where future works may produce some advances.
-All the listed problems focus in the quality and the efficiency of the independence-based approach for learning Markov networks.
+Following the analysis of last section, this section discusses a series of open problems that remain in the area.
+All the listed problems focus on the quality and the efficiency of the independence-based approach for learning Markov networks.

-\begin{description} \item \begin{openproblem} \textbf{Improving the quality of GS}.
-Most independence-based algorithms surveyed (GSMN, GSIMN, DGSIMN) learn the Markov blanket of variables using the GS algorithm.
-A source of errors in GS is the heuristics used for ordering, that generates cascade errors when statistical tests are unreliable.
-As unreliability of tests is exacerbated with increasing the number of variables involved in the test, it is possible that introducing simple variants in the GS algorithm produce tests with less variables involved, improving the reliability of tests.
-This was demonstrated theoretically and empirically by the IAMB and HITON algorithms, for Bayesian networks.